-The core of Ulobby's data model is a knowledge graph, that encompasses a representation of categories, properties and relations between the concepts, data and entities within political domains of discourse.
-The graph structure is organized in a graph database, to allow advanced and deep queries on relationships at many levels, using algorithms known from search engines, recommendation engines and social networks.
+The core of Ulobby's data model is a knowledge graph that encompasses a representation of categories, properties and relations between the concepts, data and entities within political domains of discourse.

-Modern democracies produce an incomprehensible amount of texts.
-The news cycle that was once dictated by the limitations of print media distribution is now constant streams on a plethora of channels.
+Modern democracies produce an incomprehensible number of texts.
+The news cycle that was once dictated by the limitations of print media distribution is now a constant stream across a plethora of channels.

-Reading and decoding political positions and policy documents is difficult even for humans, but recent technological developments within the field of Natural Language Processing has allowed our team to develop and apply a selection of algorithms that make the work much easier eg. topic recognition to discover and follow the agendas relevant to our users to determine, named-entity recognition to determine the stakeholders in a given debate, opinion mining to explore arguments and sentiments within a given political issue.
+Reading and decoding political positions and policy documents is difficult even for humans, but recent technological developments within the field of Natural Language Processing have allowed our team to develop and apply a selection of algorithms that make the work much easier.
+For example, we use topic recognition to discover and follow the agendas relevant to our users, named-entity recognition to determine the stakeholders in a given debate, and opinion mining to explore arguments and sentiments within a given political issue.